 But I finally got there.
 Ahhhhh.

 Sadly, the vacation was only six days, so once I reached the go-with-the-flow stage I had one day left to cement the feeling.
 Did I want to go home?
 Not really.
-But I’m home and my new challenge is to maintain what I found in myself at the beach.
+But I’m so lucky to have a dear friend who gave me this special gift; I want to make it last as long as possible.
+My goal is to maintain the peace I found in myself at the beach.

 - Respite journal.
 I write down everything – the emotions I feel as I start to wind down all the laughing, talking with friends, getting a massage, exercising, writing, watching movies, reading self-help books or escaping in a novel.
 Writing it all down helps me later when I am I the throes of caregiving and need to find quick ways to recapture that “whatever” feeling.